 Construction activity began in 2021 and is anticipated to create ~900 people years of construction work with a peak forecast of ~500 workers.

-Genesee 1 & 2 are both scheduled to become dedicated NGCC units in 2024 which will take Capital Power off coal by the end of 2023.
+Genesee 1 & 2 are both scheduled to become dedicated NGCC units in 2024 which will take Capital Power off coal.
 Both units will be converted to run in simple cycle mode before the completion of the repowering of each unit.

 - Additional 518 MW of net capacity